Vindexus/PoweredByHeresy/game/github/basicmoves.md

 When you **stand in defense of a person, item, or location** under attack, roll+T. On a 10+, hold 3\.
 On a 7–9, hold 1\.
 So long as you stand in defense, when you or the thing you defend is attacked you may spend hold, 1 for 1, to choose an option:

 *   Redirect an attack from the thing you defend to yourself
-*   Halve the attack's effect or damage
+*   Halve the attack's effect or wounds inflicted
 *   Open up the attacker to an ally giving that ally +1 forward against the attacker

 ### <a class="anchor-from-text" id="discern-realities"></a>Discern Realities

-When you closely study a situation or person, roll+Wis.
+When you closely study a situation or person, roll+Per.
 On a 10+, ask the GM 3 questions from the list below.
 On a 7–9, ask 1.

 Either way, take +1 forward when acting on the answers.